matheus-pereira/elric/website/versioned_docs/version-27.2/Configuration.md

 Default: `undefined`

-This will be used to configure the behavior of `jest-haste-map`, Jest's internal file crawler/cache system.
+This will be used to configure the behavior of `elric-haste-map`, elric's internal file crawler/cache system.
 The following options are supported:

 ```ts
 type HasteConfig = {